Aquanty/rtd-hgs/docs/source/index.rst

 | T
 | his instruction works in exactly the same way as the Generate blocks
-  interactive instruction described in
+  interactive instruction described in Section :ref:
-  Section :ref:`sec:gen_blocks_interactive` , except that input
+| , except that input is limited to the :math:`x`- and
-  is limited to the :math:`x`- and :math:`y`-directions and a 2-D mesh of 4-node rectangular elements is generated.
+  :math:`y`-directions and a 2-D mesh of 4-node rectangular elements is generated.

 --------------